cicerotech/devops-starter/README.md

 ### Starting Point
 You are provided with:

-1. A Python application using FastAPI framework
+1. A Python application using FastAPI framework with the following endpoints
+  - GET /book/:id
+  - GET /books
+  - POST /books
+  - GET /health
 2. Unit and integration tests
 3. Basic documentation of the API endpoints
 4. Access to necessary AWS credentials.
 Ask a team member for help to login if session expires